top of page

 That culture doesn't leave you when you take off the uniform.

 I went on to build a second career in IT, raise a family, pay off the mortgage, check off all the things that I thought mattered for success in life.
-And all the while alcohol sat in the background doing what it does, slowly asking for more than it was giving back, and me negotiating with it the whole time.
+And all the while alcohol sat in the background doing what it does, slowly taking more than it gave and me negotiating with it the whole time.

 I stopped drinking in 2007 using willpower alone, convinced by everything I'd read that I had a disease and that I was the problem.
 I white knuckled it for eight years and nine months.
 Avoided anywhere alcohol was present, counted the days, told myself that was just the price I had to pay.
 From the outside it looked like success.
 From the inside I was deprived, white knuckling every social occasion and quietly waiting for the freedom that never quite arrived.